 Add a selector

-- Click either the Header or Sidebar tab in the Layout panel.
+- For your desktop view, click either the Header or Sidebar tab in the View pane and do the following:

 - Click Add selector.

 - Choose a selector type and begin configuring your selector.

 - For your mobile view, click the Drawer tab in the View pane and do either of the following:

 - Click Add selector.
 Choose a selector type and begin configuring your selector.

 - Click Copy selector to copy a selector configured in your desktop view.